 Upgrading Doors and Windows, Insulation, and Sealing

 Heating and cooling account for substantial energy consumption depending on an area’s climate.
-Homeowners can replace old doors or windows with energy-efficient ones to reduce energy consumption.
+Oak shaker doors are a great option – their solid build offers great insulation properties, helping to keep your house warm during cold months and cool during the summer, thereby contributing to the overall energy efficiency of your home.
 Even if the budget does not allow it, someone can work with a contractor to be guided on improvements that lower energy loss.

 A well-insulated house does not use much energy for cooling or warming.
 Home insulation saves money while improving the aesthetic appeal of a house.
 Insulated attics, lofts, walls, floors, flat roofs, and other unheated spaces create an energy-efficient home.

 While insulating, it is also crucial to seal air leaks, for example, by weather stripping, spray foaming, or caulking.
 Duct systems should be sealed, straight, and well connected.